 Write access to the Kea repository is only granted to ISC staff.
-If you are a developer planning to contribute to Kea, please fork our Github repository and use the "pull request" mechanism to request integration of your code.
-Please consult https://help.github.com/articles/fork-a-repo/ for help on how to fork a Github repository.
-The Kea Developer's Guide contains more information about the process, as well as describing the requirements for contributed code to be accepted by ISC.
+If you are a developer planning to contribute to Kea, please check our Contributor's Guide.
+The Kea Developer's Guide contains more information about the process, as well as describes the requirements for contributed code to be accepted by ISC.

-3.4.3 Configure Before the Build
+Configure Before the Build